 Science Instrument Status:

-- As before, the GPS and star-camera data were collected continuously.
+- GPS and star-camera data continue to be collected normally

 NEXT beta_prime=0 event, Jul 14, 2014

 PEAK beta_prime=-87 deg, Oct 04, 2014

 SCIENCE DATA PRODUCTS:

 - Jan-2014 Level-2 product delivered (Jan 1 to Jan 17, 2014)

 - Jan 18, 2014 to March 2, 2014 - Only partial Level-1B products delivered (no Level-2 products)